supposedly/booksy/static/d+ds.md

       These users are able to manage the location's info (name, picture, color scheme, etc) and to create roles with the ability to create other roles.
 They also have all the permissions given to lower roles, sans managing users' accounts (besides deletion).
-      This role is assigned by default to a location
    > Organizer:
       Users with permission to manage members and add new media to the database.
-This is assigned
    > Subscriber:
       Users with just the ability to manage their own account and check out media.
 ### THE [DATABASE] ###